mendix/docs/content/en/docs/refguide/version-control/using-version-control-in-studio-pro/_index.md

 {{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/create-branch-line-dialog.png" >}}

-Now work on the branch until the feature is done and commit the completed work.

-To merge the whole branch back to the main line to integrate the feature there, do the following:
+Now work on the branch until the feature is done, commit the completed work and merge your branch back to the main line (for more information on merging, see the [Merging](#merge) section below).

-1. Open the main line.
-2. Choose **Version Control > Merge Changes Here**.
-3. Select **Merge feature branch** option.
-4. Click **Merge**.
-5. Resolve any conflicts and errors.
-6. Commit the new feature to the main line.

 You can delete the branch after merging it back, if you want.

-### 7.2 Working with Branches in Studio Pro

-#### 7.2.1 Branching

-Development lines other than the main line are called branch lines.
-Our advice would be to develop new features in the main line and to use branch lines for fixing bugs in versions that have been deployed.
-This is the scenario Studio Pro makes easy but other scenarios for more complex apps are supported as well.

-You can create branch lines from the Branch Line Manager which you can find at **Version Control > Manage Branch Lines...**.

-{{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/create-branch-line.png" >}}

-#### 7.2.2 Merging
+#### 7.1.2 Merging {#merge}

-If you have multiple development lines, you sometimes want to port changes from one development line to another.
+If you have multiple development lines, you sometimes want to merge changes from one development line to another.
 For example, the fix that you made in a branch line for the production version should also be applied to the new 2.0 version you are developing in the main line.
 You can, of course, do this by hand but Studio Pro can also help you by merging changes from one development line to another.

 Merging is always done while you have a working copy open.
 The merge will result in extra local changes in that working copy.
 It is advisable to commit local changes first before merging extra changes into a working copy.
 Otherwise, the uncommitted local changes and the changes caused by the merge will be combined and it is very hard to untangle them if you are unhappy with the merge.
 Studio Pro will warn you if you have uncommitted changes.

 Select **Version Control** > **Merge Changes Here**, after that you can select **Port fix** or **Merge feature branch** options.
 For more information on merge settings, see [Merge Dialog](/refguide/merge-dialog/).

-#### 7.2.3 Reverse Merging
+#### 7.1.3 Reverse Merging

 Reverting changes works for changes that have not been committed yet.
 Changes that have been committed can never be deleted.
 However, you can apply the changes 'in reverse' and commit that.
 This feature is called 'Reverse merging' in Studio Pro.